kclyu/rpi-webrtc-streamer/BUILD_ubuntu.md

 git checkout -b rel55 branch-heads/55
 gclient sync
 ```
-When the syncing is complete, in order to verify, re-enter the following command **gclient sync** . check the following message comes out.
+When the syncing is completed, in order to verify, re-enter the following command **gclient sync** . check the following message comes out.

 ```
 $ gclient sync